robjhyndman/ctv-TimeSeries/README.md

 **Parallel computing: GPUs**

 -   The [gputools](http://cran.rstudio.com/web/packages/gputools/index.html) package by Buckner and Seligman provides several common data-mining algorithms which are implemented using a mixture of nVidia's CUDA langauge and cublas library.
 Given a computer with an nVidia GPU these functions may be substantially more efficient than native R routines.
-The [rpud](http://cran.rstudio.com/web/packages/rpud/index.html) package provides an optimised distance metric for NVidia-based GPUs.
 -   The [cudaBayesreg](http://cran.rstudio.com/web/packages/cudaBayesreg/index.html) package by da Silva implements the `rhierLinearModel` from the [bayesm](http://cran.rstudio.com/web/packages/bayesm/index.html) package using nVidia's CUDA langauge and tools to provide high-performance statistical analysis of fMRI voxels.
 -   The rgpu package (see below for link) aims to speed up bioinformatics analysis by using the GPU.
 -   The [gcbd](http://cran.rstudio.com/web/packages/gcbd/index.html) package implements a benchmarking framework for BLAS and GPUs (using [gputools](http://cran.rstudio.com/web/packages/gputools/index.html)).
 -   The [OpenCL](http://cran.rstudio.com/web/packages/OpenCL/index.html) package provides an interface from R to OpenCL permitting hardware- and vendor neutral interfaces to GPU programming.
--   The [WideLM](http://cran.rstudio.com/web/packages/WideLM/index.html) package use CUDA (4.1 or greater) to fit many 'skinny' regression models simultaneously from a single data set.
 -   The [HiPLARM](http://cran.rstudio.com/web/packages/HiPLARM/index.html) package provide High-Performance Linear Algebra for R using multi-core and/or GPU support using the PLASMA / MAGMA libraries from UTK, CUDA, and accelerated BLAS.
--   The [permGPU](http://cran.rstudio.com/web/packages/permGPU/index.html) package computes permutation resampling inference in the context of RNA microarray studies on the GPU, it uses CUDA (\>= 4.5)
 -   The [gmatrix](http://cran.rstudio.com/web/packages/gmatrix/index.html) package enables the evaluation of matrix and vector operations using GPU coprocessors such that intermediate computations may be kept on the coprocessor and reused, with potentially significant performance enhancements by minimizing data movement.

 **Large memory and out-of-memory data**